maximilianfeldthusen/mqtt/README.md

 ---

 Now your sensor app runs quietly in the background—even after reboot!
-Want to add logging to a file next, or make the service configurable with an `.env` file?
-That’s easy to do too.